-If M includes constants other than 1, the MCM algorithm of Voronenko and Püschel [2007] is applied to find the fewest operations realizing these constant multiplications and these operations are added to I. For each chosen mcm-mux realization, the necessary MUX is added to I.
+If M includes constants other than 1, the MCM algorithm of [Voronenko and Püschel 2007] is applied to find the fewest operations realizing these constant multiplications and these operations are added to I. For each chosen mcm-mux realization, the necessary MUX is added to I.

-The solution of ORPHEUS to our example C is presented in Figure 6(a).
-On the other hand, the solution of the algorithm of Demirsoy et al. [2007], that can target SIMO TMCM instances under the FPGA design platform, is illustrated in Figure 6(b).
-Recall that the basic structure in Demirsoy et al. [2007] consists of an adder, a subtractor, or an adder/subtractor with a 2-to-1 MUX, as shown in dashed blocks.
-Observe that such a restriction may disable the possibility of sharing common partial terms and may yield a design of an array of constants using a large number of logic operators as in the realization of [2 1], leading to a design with a large area under the ASIC design platform.
+The solution of ORPHEUS on our example C is presented in Fig. 6a.
+On the other hand, the solution of the algorithm of [Demirsoy et al. 2007] which can target SIMO TMCM instances under the FPGA design platform, is illustrated in Fig. 6b.
+Recall that the basic structure in [Demirsoy et al. 2007] consists of an adder, a subtractor, or an adder/subtractor with a 2-to-1 MUX, as shown in dashed blocks.
+Observe that such a restriction may disable the possibility of sharing common partial terms and may yield a design of array of constants using a large number of logic operators as in the realization of [2 1], leading to a design with a large area under the ASIC design platform.